fastoch/Nest-Full-Course/TUTO.md

 ## Using our DTOs

-Now, let's see how to use our DTOs in our users.service and users.controller.
+Now, let's see how to use our DTOs in users.service and in users.controller.
 - first, we need to import our DTOs inside `users.controller.ts`:
 ```ts
 import { CreateUserDto } from './dto/create-user.dto';